nonsoo24/nonsoo24/README.md

 ### 🌟 Fun Fact

-I hate cooking but when I enter the kitchen I make the best meals.
-I also love traveling.
+I’m not a fan of cooking — but whenever I step into the kitchen, I somehow end up making the best meals!
+Also, I absolutely love traveling and discovering new cultures, foods, and stories from around the world.